 A SAFE – Simple Agreement for Future Equity – was created by Y-Combinator in Silicon Valley as a way for companies to raise a small amount of capital as a first step towards raising a larger venture capital round.
-While it makes sense if a VC round is assured, there may be a better way using a “SAFETY”.
+While it may make sense if a VC round is assured, there may be a better way using a “SAFETY”.

 What is a SAFE?